mozilla/fxa/packages/fxa-auth-db-mysql/docs/API.md

     * `uid` : hex
     * `subscriptionId` : string255
 * Params:
+    * `productId`: ID of the subscribed product from the upstream payment system
     * `productName`: Name of the subscribed product from the upstream payment system
     * `createdAt`: Date of subscription creation